irvansian/sieger-server-app/README.md

 # SIEGER SERVER APP
+This is the server app for the android app of Android Team 3 PSE Kit.
 Collaborators :<br>
 * Irvan Sian Syah Putra
 * Chen Zhang

 ## SETUP / HOW TO USE THE APP